bhavyajeet/CLFE/README.md

 ## Cross-lingual fact extraction

-To finetune the best baseline on the XAlign, follow the steps:
+To finetune the generative pipeline on the XAlign dataset, follow the steps:

 ```
 $ cd data-to-text-generator/mT5-baseline